JSBmanD/docs/pages/deep-linked-ads/apple-mobile-tracking.md

 <notranslate>Return On Investment (ROI)</notranslate> | (revenue-cost / cost) * 100 | Deriving return on investment, to understand the percentage "profit" made on ad spend
 <notranslate>Return On Ad Spend (ROAS)</notranslate> | (revenue / cost) * 100 | Deriving return on investment by understanding the percentage revenue multiple for a given unit of spend

-!!! info
+[block:callout]
+{
+  "type": "info",
+  "title": "Cost Data Translation",
-    All cost data is ingested in local currency and then translated to USD on the dashboard using the exchange rate for that currency on the day the data is stored.
-In effect, this means the dashboard shows the amount that campaign cost converted to USD at the time it ran.
+  "body": "All cost data is ingested in local currency and then translated to USD on the dashboard using the exchange rate for that currency on the day the data is stored.
+In effect, this means the dashboard shows the amount that campaign cost converted to USD at the time it ran."
+}
+[/block]

 ### Cost Data Support